P-p-H-d/mlib/README.md

 Components
 ----------

-The available containers which doesn't require the user structure to be modified are:
+The available containers that doesn't require the user structure to be modified are:

 * [m-array.h](#m-array): header for creating array of generic type and of variable size,
 * [m-list.h](#m-list): header for creating singly-linked list of generic type,